 Background on WHOIS

-WHOIS is a protocol that enables users to find information about Internet resources including domain names, IP address blocks and autonomous systems.
+WHOIS is a protocol that enables users to find information about those who run and those who own Internet resources including domain names, IP address blocks and autonomous systems.

-The current version of the WHOIS protocol (RFC 3912) states that while WHOIS was originally used to provide "white pages" services and information about registered domain names, current deployments cover a much broader range of information services.
+The current version of the WHOIS protocol (RFC 3912) for generic top level domains (gTLDs) states that while WHOIS was originally used to provide "white pages" services and information about registered domain names, current deployments cover a much broader range of information services.
 The review team understands that these include but are not limited to:

 supporting the security and stability of the Internet;

+contacting those who run or own the domain name about a technical problem or concern;

+contacting those who own or run domain names about purchase of the domain name;

+contacting those who own or run domain names regarding content of websites, listservs, emails or other services using the domain name;

 assisting businesses, other organisation and users in combating fraud;

 assisting law enforcement agencies in investigations; and